-First Quarter

-- Discuss the Company's strategic imperatives and related goals and objectives for the year. - Designate participants in AICP and set each NEO's maximum payout percentage. - Approve the first half of the semi-annual equity grants, including performance-based restricted stock units. - Define the performance metric and performance period for restricted stock units granted to our executive officers as part of the annual equity incentive program. - Certify prior year financial results for payout of the AICP and determine whether performance thresholds on prior year restricted stock units have been met.
+First Quarter Second Quarter Discuss the Company's strategic imperatives and related goals and ship times for the user Review our compensation governance practices. objectives for the year. - Access progress against the Company's strategic importailies and Designate participants in AICP and set each NEO's maximum payout percentage.
+Assess progress against the Company's strategic imperatives and related goals and objectives for the year.
+Review the Company's current year-to-date performance, including Approve the first half of the semi-annual equity grants, including performance-based restricted stock units. financial, investment, and client service performance.
+Consider with members of the Management Compensation Committee Define the performance metric and performance period for restricted stock units granted to our executive officers as part of the annual equity incentive program. the potential funding size of the overall annual bonus pool.
+Certify prior year financial results for payout of the AICP and determine whether performance thresholds on prior year restricted stock units have been met.